Solo Trekkers Can Still Trek to the Everest Region Without a Guide, Despite New Rule

 Independent trekkers who wish to explore the Everest region can acquire the necessary permits from the Sagarmatha National Park (SNP) and the local government's trek card in order to access and trek in the designated areas.

-The TREK CARD, an updated version of the digital entry pass for the Everest Region, will be implemented by the Khumbu Pasanglhamu Rural Municipality and Sagarrnatha National Park starting on April 14, 2023, Nepali New Year 2080.
+The TREK CARD, an updated version of the digital entry pass for the Everest Region, will be implemented by the Khumbu Pasanglhamu Rural Municipality and Sagarmatha National Park starting on April 14, 2023, Nepali New Year 2080.

 This new system will offer convenience and ease to Free Independent Travelers (FITs) wishing to explore the region.
 The TREK CARD can be easily obtained at the Lukla counter for those traveling by air or in Jorsale for those traveling by land.